• Skip to primary navigation

 Step 5: Let the cake cool in the tin for 10 minutes then carefully flip it out onto a wire rack to cool completely.

-Step 6: Once the cake has cooled, prepare your icing by mixing 200g of icing sugar and 2 tablespoons of milk together.
+Step 6: Once the cake has cooled, prepare your icing by mixing 200g of icing sugar and 2 tablespoons of milk or water together.
 Spread it over the cake and top it with a few tablespoons of sprinkles.

-spreading icing on top
+spreading glace icing on top of the baked cake

 Top tips